-Electric Fence Insulators: Intermediate
+Electric Fence Insulators: Intermediate (Donut Insulators)

 These intermediate electric fence insulators are sometimes referred to as Donut insulators.
 This is because of their circular shape with the hole through which the wire passes.
 A simple but clever design and a great culinary analogy that makes them easy to remember!